jaegertracing/documentation/content/docs/next-release/features.md

 ## Modern Web UI

 Jaeger Web UI is implemented in Javascript using popular open source frameworks like React.
-Several performance improvements have been released in v1.0 to allow the UI to efficiently deal with large volumes of data, and to display traces with tens of thousands of spans (e.g. we tried a trace with 80,000 spans).
+Several performance improvements have been released in v1.0 to allow the UI to efficiently deal with large volumes of data and display traces with tens of thousands of spans (e.g. we tried a trace with 80,000 spans).

 ## Cloud Native Deployment